Learn how to create your optimum custody schedule and how Alimentor can support your planning habits.

 Finding the right balance between parenting, work and relationships with family and friends can be challenging.
 But it is always better to make informed and timely decisions based on mutual agreement than to procrastinate and keep coming up with the last‑minute solutions.

-To be able to come up with an optimum schedule, you need to make sure that your calendar contains all important events that need to be taken into account when planning your time with kids.
+To be able to come up with an optimum schedule, you need to make sure that your calendar contains all important events that need to be taken into account when planning your time.

 The amount of time you spend with your child is known as “custodial timeshare”.
 In many jurisdictions to has a direct impact on the amount of child support you pay or receive.

-You can start by reviewing your calendar for the next month and counting the days when you can take care of your children.
+Begin by reviewing your calendar for the upcoming month and counting the days when you can care for your children.

 The recommended frequency of transitions depends on the age of your child.
 A younger child may do better with frequent visits with both parents (rotation every 2 days), while older children may find it easier to manage less frequent changeovers.